theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

-# Analyze-Revenue-Phone-Sales-Store-SQL|Big Querry, SQL
+# 📊Analyze-Revenue-Phone-Sales-Store-SQL|Big Querry, SQL
-## I. Introduction
+## 📑I. Introduction
-This project contains an Phone and Accessories Sales that I will utilize SQL on Google BigQuery.
+This project contains an Phone and Accessories Sales from a Phone Store that utilize SQL on Google BigQuery.
 This project focus on analyzing order volume, customer preferences, revenue, and shopping behavior insights.
 <details>
 <summary>Finding insight from this question:</summary>